spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/contributing-to-spryker-documentation.md

 10. Click **Create pull request**.
 ![creating-a-pull-request](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/intro-to-spryker/contributing-to-documentation/contributing-to-spryker-documentation/5-naming-the-pr-and-saving-it.png)

 Congratulations!
 Your pull request has been created.
-Now, it can be picked up by the technical writing team for review and merge.
+Now, it will be picked up by the Spryker docs team for review and merge.